Info-443-Autumn-2023/info-443-homepage-project/README.md

 **Documentation:** [Link](https://gethomepage.dev/)

-## About the Project/Context and Background
+## I. About the Project/Context and Background

 ### Project Name: *HomePage*